kumar-ashwin/kumar-ashwin.github.io/_pages/cv.md

 {% include base_path %}
 For a PDF version of my CV, click [here](https://kumar-ashwin.github.io/files/CV_Feb2023.pdf).

+See my [Resume](https://kumar-ashwin.github.io/files/Resume_May2024.pdf) to see a shorter version.

 Education
 ======
 * B.S. in Mechanical Engineering, Shiv Nadar University, 2019